 Top 5 Alternatives to WhatsApp

-Though WhatsApp has had some serious privacy issues in the past, and Facebook still not has a clean chit on it, a few of you might be looking for the best alternatives to WhatsApp.
+Though WhatsApp has had some serious privacy issues, and Facebook still hasn’t cleaned up its act, a few of you might be looking for the best alternatives to WhatsApp.
 So, here is the list of the top 5 WhatsApp Alternatives.

 1. Telegram

-Telegram is known as one of the most popular WhatsApp competitors for now.
+Telegram is now known as one of WhatsApp’s most popular competitors.
+It has 900 million monthly active users.
 This open-source messaging application is the Best WhatsApp Alternative featured on our list.
-With Telegram, you can make an exclusive 5000 people group.
+With Telegram, you can make an exclusive group of thousands of people.

 One of the best things about Telegram is its security.
-It offers 256 Bit AES encryption that can’t be decrypted.
-It supports different types of Attachments, and you can send files of 100MB and up to 1.5 GB.
+It offers AES-256 for message encryption, RSA 2048-bit for key exchange, and Diffie-Hellman for secure communication setup that can’t be decrypted.
+It supports different types of attachments; you can send files of up to 2 gigabytes (GB).
 You’ll also get the self-destructing message options.

 2. Viber

 The next popular messaging and VoIP app featured on our list is Viber.
 Though Viber is an almost unknown service in Europe and the United States, it is still the best known in parts of Asia and Russia.
-The application has more than 980 million users across the world.
+The application has more than 1.3 billion Viber users worldwide as of 2022.

 3. Signal

-If you’re looking for a safe, secure messaging platform that has a super-friendly user interface to use across all devices, then SignalSignal is worth checking.
-It has a self-destructive messages feature and is easy to use platform.
-In addition, the open-source encryption of the app lets the cybersecurity experts evaluate the actual nature of Signal’s protection and certify for it.
+If you’re looking for a safe, secure messaging platform with a super-friendly user interface that works across all devices, SignalSignal is worth checking out.
+It has a self-destructive messages feature and is easy to use.
+In addition, the app’s open-source encryption lets cybersecurity experts evaluate and certify the nature of Signal’s protection.

 Signal allows users to set messages to auto-destroy after a certain period.
 Moreover, you can buy the premium version if you don’t want to see those annoying ad banners.
-The only thing that is a little disheartening is that the app doesn’t have animated emojis.
+The only little disheartening thing is that the app doesn’t have animated emojis.
 Nevertheless, the Signal app is quite popular among journalists.

 4. Skype